Ataraxxia/godin/README.md

 ## Compiling

-Only the server part of GOding requires compiliation, it can be done with:
+Only the server requires compiliation, it can be done with:

 ```
 	go get